NITYANANDA/tsf/examples/jaxrs-oauth/README.txt

 - The Restaurant Reservations Form offers an option to book a restaurant table at a specific hour, press Reserve to start the process.
-- When asked please authenticate with the service using the "barry@social.com" and "1234" pair.
+- When asked please authenticate with the service using the "barry@social.com" and "5678" pair.
 See the demo description for more information about this authentication step.
+- The Restaurant Reservations will redirect to the Authorization service protecting Social.com; when asked please authenticate with the service using the "barry@social.com" and "1234" pair.
 - The Third Party Authorization Form will ask if the Restaurant Reservations can read the calendar of its owner, "barry@social.com".
 - Press "Deny", and after receiving the Restaurant Failure Report page,